ethereum/EIPs/EIPS/eip-kem.md

 `R` could be signed so that Sender application can verify if `R` could be trusted or not.
 This involves both signature verification and if the signer could be trusted or not.
 While signature verification is quite straightforward in itself, the latter should be managed with care.
 To facilitate this trust management issue, `signerPubKey` could be further signed, creating a dual-layer trust structure:

 ```
-R <-- signerPubKey <-- trusted public key
+R <-- signerPubKey <-- trustedPubKey
 ```

 This allows various strategies to mange the trust.
 For example:

--   A hardware wallet vendor which takes it very serious about the brand reputation and the fund safety for its customers, could choose to trust only its own public keys.
+-   A hardware wallet vendor which takes it very serious about the brand reputation and the fund safety for its customers, could choose to trust only its own public keys, all instances of `trustedPubKey`.
 These public keys only sign `signerPubKey` from selected partners.
--   A MPC service could publish its `signerPubKey` online so that users won't verify the signature against a wrong or fake public key.
+-   A MPC service could publish its `signerPubKey` online so that Sender application won't verify the signature against a wrong or fake public key.

 Note that it is advised that a separate key pair should be used for signing on each curve.